Generalised Evasive Subspaces: Evasive Subspaces and Their Generalisations

-In this paper, we propose and study the notion of scattered subspace in Definition~\ref{def:ahscatt}.
+In this paper, we propose and study the notion of evasive subspace in Definition~\ref{def:ahscatt}.
 When $h=1$ and $\mA$ is a spread, then the notion coincides with that of a scattered subspace as defined in \cite{blokhuis2000scattered}; see Subsection~\ref{sub:1}.
-We can also view $h$-scattered subspaces as an instance of this generalisation; letting~$\mA_h$ denote the collection of $h$-dimensional $\F_{q^m}$-subspaces of~$X$, by definition, $U$ is $h$-scattered if and only if $U$ is $(\mA_h,h)$-scattered.
-On the other hand, by combining Theorem \ref{th:charhscatt} with~\eqref{eq:dualweight} we obtain the following result, which allows us to study maximum $h$-scattered subspaces via $(\mD,h)$-scattered subspaces.
+We can also view $h$-scattered subspaces as an instance of this generalisation; letting~$\mA_h$ denote the collection of $h$-dimensional $\F_{q^m}$-subspaces of~$X$, by definition, $U$ is $h$-scattered if and only if $U$ is $(\mA_h,h)$-evasive.
+On the other hand, by combining Theorem \ref{th:charhscatt} with~\eqref{eq:dualweight} we obtain the following result, which allows us to study maximum $h$-scattered subspaces via $(\mD,h)$-evasive subspaces.